awemorris/PlayfieldEngine/README.md

 ### Core Architecture

 * **C89**:
-  NoctVM is implemented entirely in ANSI C (C89), making it highly portable and dependency-free.
+  Noct2D is implemented entirely in ANSI C (C89), making it highly portable and dependency-free.

 * **Scripting**: